RootKit-Org/AI-Aimbot/README.md

 4. Press the enter key

 5. Type `python main.py`, press enter and that is it!

+## Community Based
+We are a community based nonprofit.
+We are always open to pull requests on any of our repos.
+You will always be given credit for all of you work.
+Depending on what you contribute, we will give you any revenue earned on your contributions 💰💰💰!

 **We are always looking for new Volunteers to join our Champions!
 If you have any ideas for videos or programs, let us know!**